-From the Status screen and the other top five screens of the Menu, you can see ataglance all of the Ki Pro systems that are present on the same local LAN.
+From the Status screen and the other top five screens of the Menu, you can see at-a-glance all of the Ki Pro systems that are present on the same local LAN.
 Their system names are shown in the Network panel on the right side of the screen.
-Click a system nams to switch the browser to the Status screen of that Ki Pro/Mini system.
+Click a system name to switch the browser to the Status screen of that Ki Pro system.

-Note: The screens of the Ki Pro system you control may look different if the software version is different.
-As a rule, it's wise to run the most current software on all your Ki Pros.
+The Ki Pro you control may be running a different software version so screens may look different.
+As a rule, it's wise to have all your Ki Pro devices running the most current software and the same version.
 Also, you must have a properly configured default gateway to see the Ki Pros.

 If the Default Gateway (parameter 50.4) is not configured properly, other Ki Pros will not be listed.
 If the display shows "No Ki Pros found" then check the gateway setting.